clementw168/clementw168/README.md

 ![Polygon banner](assets/banners/polygon-banner.png)

 Six months internship at Polygon.
 [Polygon](https://hellopolygon.com/) is a new kind of psychology practice that provides remote diagnostics for dyslexia, ADHD, and other learning differences.
-The company is based at Santa Monica, California, United States.
+The company is based in Santa Monica, California, United States.

 <details>